 Whether your tap water comes from a public water supply or a private well, the quality of the water is vital to your family’s health and well-being.
 There are always unwanted—and potentially harmful—minerals, microorganisms, bacteria, or elements, such as lead, that can get into your drinking water.
 Some of these contaminants may be harmless—for instance, the water may not taste good—while others could be detrimental to your health.
-To ensure your family is getting nothing but pure, clean water from your faucets, you will want to install a home water filtration system that removes contaminants.
+To ensure your family is getting nothing but pure, clean water from your faucets, you will want to install a home water filtration system that reduces contaminants.

 The Environmental Protection Agency (EPA) does not regulate private wells.
 If you are among the 13 million homes in the US that have one, you are responsible for your own drinking water safety.
 Wells can be contaminated from human activity, such as chemical manufacturing, or naturally occurring sources, such as radon from rocks.